 To be sure, today’s corporate espionage techniques continue to rely upon old school methods as well that have proven to work through the ages.
 One of the most successful is sexual entrapment.
 “The Russians are still masters of ‘honeypots’ and have blackmailed many a business traveler into disclosing sensitive information in exchange for keeping their affairs secret.”
 There are other, less overt interpersonal methods as well.
 “Elicitation” extracts valuable information through seemingly casual conversation by relying upon human nature’s desire to be polite, honest and discomfort in withholding or lying to strangers.
 The perpetrator pulls sensitive information, personal and business, from the unsuspecting victim who thinks he or she is simply engaged in friendly banter.

 The good news is there are a number of actions business travelers can take to prevent, or at least mitigate the impact of, sensitive data being stolen or inadvertently disclosed.
-Some of the most effective protection strategies include avoidance of revealing travel plans to strangers, not using complimentary WiFi networks and instead opting for a secure VPN, and simply powering off your devices when not in use.
+Some of the most effective protection strategies include avoidance of revealing travel plans to strangers, not using complimentary WiFi networks and instead opting for a secure VPN, for example, this best Canadian vpn service, and simply powering off your devices when not in use.
 Corporate spies have a plethora of both old and new techniques to extract valuable data from companies via business travelers, but there are a number of proactive steps people can take to protect themselves and their companies.